-If you have been charged with a criminal offense in Maryland (MD), whether a major felony, drunk driving, DWI (driving while intoxicated, DUI, possession of CDS (controlled dangerous substance) our experienced criminal lawyers will be by your side each and every step of the criminal trial process.
+If you have been charged with a criminal offense in Maryland (MD), whether a major felony, drunk driving, DWI (driving while intoxicated, DUI, possession of CDS (controlled dangerous substance) our experienced Hagerstown Maryland criminal law firm will be by your side each and every step of the criminal trial process.

 Most people who are charged with a criminal offense do not realize that they cannot wait until the last minute to hire a lawyer.
 Our lawyers understand the criminal laws in Maryland and know how to prepare you for trial and utilize resources such as private investigators, psychologist, forensic experts, drunk driving and drug evaluators and rehabilitation facilities.
 Being charged with a felony, DUI, DWI or drug charge can send you to jail and should not be taken lightly.

 Are you facing a loss of your driver’s license because of being charged with drunk driving, DWI, possession of drugs, driving while suspended, speeding or reckless driving to name a few?
 Then we can help you through the administrative hearing process.
 Most people do not realize how long they can lose their license to drive and they will be going before an Administrative Law Judge who has the power to keep them from driving.
 Can you afford not to drive?
 Will you lose your job?

 What should I do if I am arrested?
 Know your legal rights!

 I am told that I am under arrest.
 What does that mean?
 When you are arrested, you are taken into custody.
 This means that you are not free to leave the scene.
 Without being arrested, you can be detained, however, or held for questioning for a short time if a police officer or other person believes you may be involved in a crime.
 For example, an officer may detain you if you are carrying a large box near a burglary site.
 You can also be detained by storekeepers if they suspect you have stolen something.
 Whether you are arrested or detained, you do not have to answer any questions except to give your name and address and show some identification if requested.